-- Does the proposed value of the Initial Capital Base meet the requirements of the Code? - Have the factors in section 8.10 of the Code been adequately considered? - Have any specific asset valuation methodologies been applied correctly and in accordance with prevailing industry practice?
+- Does the proposed value of the initial capital base meet the requirements of the Code? - Have the factors in section 8.10 of the Code been adequately considered in nominating an initial capital base?

 (b) Regulatory Rate of Return

 The regulatory rate of return is the return to be provided on the capital base for the purposes of determining the required revenue.